-This weekend my bride and I will celebrate an event 22 years in the making.
+This weekend my bride and I will celebrate an event twenty-two years in the making.
 Our son, Dan, and our soon-to-be-daughter, Kelli, will graduate from college on Sunday.
 I am exceeding proud of them both.

 Congratulations Dan and Kelli—on your degrees and your nuptials.

 Do you like this post?
 Want to read more?
 Check out Peter’s book, Woodpecker Wars: Discovering the Spirituality of Every Day Life, available wherever books are sold.

-Peter DeHaan writes about biblical spirituality, often with a postmodern slant.
-He seeks a fresh approach to faith and following God through the lens of scripture, without the baggage of made-up traditions and meaningless practices.
+Peter DeHaan writes about biblical spirituality to confront status quo religion and live a life that matters.
+He seeks a fresh approach to following Jesus through the lens of Scripture, without the baggage of made-up traditions and meaningless practices.
 Read more in his books, blog, and weekly email updates.